 He was easily able to enlist others to get additional items.
-Did you know there are actually clubs that construct R2-D2 units and share tips about how to do so?
+Did you know there are clubs that construct R2-D2 units and share tips on how to do so?
 Other Star Wars do-it-yourselfers pitched in with:

 Way to go R2KT crew!

 Not pictured but also on the project, Shara Esbenshade and Wes Walker and their production company TRUE MVMNT.
 According to Evan, "they're a huge part of the reason it looks as good as it does."
 The project was truly a family affair as Evan was Yoda-like enough to enlist the aid of his wife, Sargam Atherton.